 E. The information supplied by Belastingdienst is stored in database.
 On this basis, the IB compares whether there is overlap in the supplied data and whether the total balance exceeds the asset standard;

-F. In case the source period overlaps with the benefit period and the standard is exceeded, the IB makes a signal available to the municipality (and/or SVB).
-Depending on the reporting requirements set by municipality, a concurrence signal report is published on the portal.
+F. In case the source period overlaps with the benefit period and the standard is exceeded, BIDN makes a signal available to the municipality (and/or SVB).
+Depending on the reporting requirements set by municipality, a confluence signal report is published on the portal.
 A signal is created only if the assets standard is exceeded for benefits that were (partly) active in the preceding and following month on the reference date 31-12, i.e. the months of December and January.

 External provider